TomWerner/sentiment_analysis/report.md

 `maxlen` is the max length of each sequence. i.e., if a review has more than `maxlen` words, then this review will be truncated.
 However, if a review has less than `maxlen` words, then the sequence will pad 0's to make it a regular shape.

+`max_features` is the dictionary size.
+The dictionary was created before data feed into LSTM RNN.
+Dictionary keys are purified words, dictionary values are the indicies, which is from 2 to 90000.
+Such that, the most frequent word has lowest index value.
+For those rarely occurred words, their indicies is large.
+We can use `max_features` to filter out uncommon words.

-First, we tested the effect of `maxlen`, which varied from 25 to 200.
+First, keeping the `max_features = 20000`, we tested the effect of `maxlen`, which varied from 25 to 200.

 maxlen	|	time (s) | train accuracy | test accuracy
 ---	|	--- | --- | ---